 Japan’s higher education provided by both universities and junior colleges.
 Its method of acceptance is different from other western schools such as they based on entrance exams, not GPAs (Grade Point Average).
 Furthermore, few undergraduate students of the non-science course will proceed to graduate school, only those who want to work in academia.
 But during the 21st century, it has evolved a little in which the government requires those who become lawyers to attend a graduate school.
 And also, the business schools are available in some major universities.
 As the Japanese economy grows, there is a higher demand for workers who graduated with higher education.

 There are numerous courses offered in universities such as in the field of Medicine, Business, Information and Communication Technology, Engineering, and more.
 Some study options you can choose from as shown below.

 - Masters in Information Sciences in Japan

 - Masters in Economics in Japan

 - Masters in Management and Organisation in Japan

 High school grading system using a numerical grade from 5 to 1.
 The highest or excellent is number 5 while the lowest or fail is number 1.
 On the other hand, national universities mostly used a 4-scale grading system with A, B, C, and F. The highest is A while the below-average students are given an F but can do some retakes in the next semesters.

 Click here for the full view of Grading System Of Japan

-Every country has own system in education to enhance the skills of their younger generation, and Japan is no different.
-The country’s educational system keeps updating especially in higher education as well as in the internationalizing program.
-Therefore, I conclude that they will continue to produce more outstanding both local and international students in the future.
+Every country has it’s own system in education to enhance the skills of their learner from the lower level to the higher level, and Japan is no different.
+The country’s educational system maintains a high academic standard by enhancing the quality of all programs at all levels.
+They will no doubt continue to produce excellent students, not only today but also in the future.